maxcoin-projects/wallet-coinbin/README.md

 - Add custom data to transactions with the use of OP_RETURN.
 - Support current Dark Wallet Stealth Address structure (as of version Alpha 7) for outputs.
 - Brain wallet support.
-- Compatible with bitcoin-qt
-- An offical .onion address for tor users.
 - Offline qrcode creator and scanning tool
 - HD (bip32) support
 - Supports altcoins such as litecoin
 - Replace by fee (RBF) Support
-- Segwit Support
 - Bech32 address support
 - Fee calculator - https://coinb.in/#fees